app-projectq/projectq-page/docs/README.md

 We do not collect information about you.
 The screenshot you open in our app is kept locally on your device.
 The generated QFX file is also kept locally on your device.

-We may request access or permission to certain features from your mobile device, including your mobile photo, and other features.
+We may request access or permission to certain features from your device, including your photo, and other features.
 If you wish to change our access or permissions, you may do so in your device’s settings.

 Our app is not intended for children under 13 years of age.
 No one under the age of 13